EvansWinner/Piltdown/README.md

 ## Installation

-Clone the repository and do
+Clone the repository, `cd` to your new `piltdown` directory, and then do --

     pip install .

 or the local equivalent (eg. `pip3 install .` )

-Or at some point maybe I will make it installable from PyPi or whatever it is.
+Or at some point maybe I will make it installable from PyPi or whatever it's called.

 Or you can just, like, load up the files any old way you want.
 It's pretty simple.